WRAL (FM): Easy listening and Jesse Helms

 Beginning in the 1960s, WRAL-FM offered its own programming, ending the simulcast with its AM sister station.
 It played easy listening music and provided extensive agricultural reports.
 Together with WCEC in Rocky Mount and WGBR in Goldsboro, WRAL-FM helped establish a statewide radio network named the Tobacco Radio Network, which connected communities throughout North Carolina.
 It became the precursor to today's North Carolina News Network, originally based at the WRAL studios (and sold to Curtis Media Group in 2009).
 WRAL-FM moved to 101.5 MHz in 1947.
 It concurrently increased its ERP to 54,000 watts.

 Jesse Helms became the news director of the radio stations in 1948, adding TV duties when channel 5 signed on.
 From 1960 until his election to the U.S. Senate in 1972, the station offered the audio portion of commentaries by Helms which aired as the "Viewpoint" segment on WRAL-TV.
 The station increased its ERP to 250,000 watts in 1963, which was grandfathered one year later after the FCC imposed new tower height and power restrictions.
 That made WRAL-FM an FM "superpower station."
-Only a handful of stations in the U.S. were powered at a quarter million watts or more.
+Only a handful of stations in the U.S. had power of a quarter-million watts or more.

-Adult Contemporary
+Adult contemporary

 WRAL-FM switched its format to adult contemporary music in the early 1970s, branding itself as "WRAL-Stereo 101" and later "WRAL-FM 101.5."
 The format continues to this day, though at one point the station leaned toward Hot AC.
 The "-FM" suffix was dropped from the call sign on October 1, 1974.
 Famous Bob Inskeep (FBI) started as morning host in 1975.
 The show included news and information as well as the puppet Zoot, mailman Mr. Snailspace and tax consultant H.R.
 Blockhead.

+A new, taller tower was built in 1977 near Auburn, with an ERP of 100,000 Watts.
 On December 10, 1989, an early morning winter ice storm caused the tower it shared with WRAL-TV near Auburn, North Carolina, to collapse, along with a separate tower for WPTF-TV (now WRDC).
-WRAL-FM ultimately lost its grandfathered status in the process.
 The station moved its transmission signal to WPTF's former tower near Apex until a new tower was built at the same site the following year.
-The new tower had an effective radiated power of 96,000 watts to conform to FCC standards, since its antenna was situated farther up the tower than before.
+With the new tower, the station had an effective radiated power of 96,000 watts to conform to FCC standards, since its antenna was situated farther up the tower than before.
 Even with the power reduction, the station still has one of the largest coverage areas of any station in North Carolina.
 It provides at least secondary coverage as far west as Asheboro, as far east as Greenville, as far south as Elizabethtown and as far north as the Virginia-North Carolina border.